Balbader/data_structures_and_algorithms_in_C/3_Binary_Search/README.md

 >• If the value of the search key is equal to the item then return an index of the search key.<br>
 >• Or if the value of the search key is less than the item in the middle of the interval, narrow the interval to the lower half.<br>
 >• Otherwise, narrow it to the upper half.<br>
->• Repeatedly check from the second point until the value is found or the interval is empty.
+>• Repeatedly check from the second point until the value is found or the interval is empty.<br>

+The idea is to 1/2 the length of the searh size until we find the value or we reach 1.<br>